Jim Balsillie: Research In Motion

+In June 2007, Apple brought its first touchscreen smartphone to the market.
+BlackBerry would not have a touch-screen smartphone until after Balsillie's departure from the executive suite.

-In February 2009, as part of the penalties and sanctions approved by the OSC in settling the improper option practices, which the OSC called a "fundamental failure of governance", Balsillie was forced to resign as a director of RIM.
-In May 2010, almost immediately after the OSC sanctions expired, Balsillie was reappointed to the board, in spite of strong shareholder objections, and notwithstanding RIM's earlier public representations that the roles of Chairman and CEO were separated.
+In February 2009, as part of the penalties and sanctions approved by the Ontario Securities Commission (OSC) in settling the improper option practices, which the OSC called a "fundamental failure of governance", Balsillie was forced to resign as a director of RIM.
+In May 2010, almost immediately after the OSC sanctions expired, Balsillie was reappointed to the board, in spite of strong shareholder objections, and notwithstanding RIM's earlier public representations that the roles of chairman and CEO were separated.

-BlackBerry lost its market dominance to Google's Android technology in 2010, when the operating system of the machine was a decade old and in need of an update.
+BlackBerry OS lost its market dominance to Google's Android technology in 2010, from a peak of over 22% of the operating system market in 2009.BlackBerry OS has not received an official update since March 2022.

-At the end of 2011, Balsillie held in the company 5.1% of the outstanding shares.
-This ranked him third.
+At the end of 2011, Balsillie was the third largest shareholder of the company, holding 5.1% of the outstanding shares.
 But that June, BlackBerry cut 2,000 employees, or 11% of its global workforce, and the joint CEOs reduced their pay to $1.
 The share value had tumbled from $137.41 in 2008 to $14.80 at the end of 2011.
-By then, the iPhone from Apple had launched and cornered the apps market, and some investors called for resignations from the executive suite.
+By then, the iPhone from Apple had launched and cornered the mobile apps market, and some investors called for resignations from the executive suite.

-On January 22, 2012, Balsillie resigned his position, as did Co-CEO Mike Lazaridis, and was replaced by RIM Chief Operating Officer Thorsten Heins.

-On March 29, 2012, Research in Motion announced that Balsillie would be stepping down from the Board of Directors.
-He resigned from the Board due to strategic differences with RIM's new leader and CEO, Thorsten Heins, who abandoned the licensing strategy that Balsillie was pursuing.

-One publication blamed on "managerial gridlock" and deteriorating product quality BlackBerry's fall from grace in the years from 2010 to 2013 and beyond.

-The decline was steep for RIM.
-In the span of five years, the company had gone from Canada's most-valuable property, surpassing even the biggest bank, to a tenth of its former value.
+On January 22, 2012, Balsillie and co-CEO Mike Lazaridis resigned from their positions and were replaced by RIM Chief Operating Officer Thorsten Heins.
+Two months later, on March 29, 2012, RIM announced that Balsillie would be stepping down from the board of directors.
+He resigned from the Board due to strategic differences with Heins, who abandoned the licensing strategy that Balsillie was pursuing.
+One publication blamed "managerial gridlock" and deteriorating product quality for BlackBerry's fall from grace in the years from 2010 to 2013 and beyond.
+The decline was steep for RIM: in the span of five years, the company had gone from Canada's most valuable property, surpassing even the biggest bank, to a tenth of its former value.

 Balsillie commercialised 44,000 patents during his career at RIM, and claims he is "the largest commercial IP protagonist in the history of [Canada]."